 l.
 For example, research demonstrated that a 10-fold increase in risk for symptoms of depression is associated with anger and marital discord.
 Excessive anger in marriage is also associated with increased blood pressure, impaired immune function, and a poorer prognosis for spouses with coronary artery disease and congestive heart failure.
 Psalm 37:8 tells us to cease from anger; it can cause bodily harm.

 2. Another study revealed that angry outbursts is a contributing factor to depression and related physical and emotional illnesses in the other spouse.
 “The more hostile and angry behavior exhibited, the more depressed the spouses were after three years.”
 (Proulx C. et al., 2009.).

 Couples need to learn how to express and acknowledge anger while managing and containing it to avoid hurting their partners, says Nancy Hudson of the Ohio State University.
 She suggests to begin by being open and honest and using “I feel” statements to help you communicate your anger to your spouse appropriately.
 There are practical, workable things you can do to avoid letting your anger get out of hand.
-Make a commitment to refuse to belittle your partner.
+It starts with making a commitment to do whatever it takes to put an end to angry outbursts and belittling your partner.

 Best Ways to Deal With Anger In Marriage

 The best way to resolve inappropriate expressions of anger in marriage is to first get to the root of the anger problem.
 Have you ever been hurt or emotionally wounded at some earlier stage of life?
 Have you ever been the victim of verbal, mental, emotional, sexual or physical abuse?
 Or perhaps not allowed to express your feelings, ideas or opinions.
 Often the root cause of anger problems is a cover-up for hurt and pain.
 It serves us as a protection against being vulnerable and hurt again.
 In reviewing the following list of root causes of anger, do you see any that might apply to you?